KriptikoCreativeStudio/canvas-dots/README.md

 # canvas-dots
-Floating bubbles that interact with the mouse movements.
+Floating dots that interact with the mouse movements.